-Drug offences in Queensland
+Drug Offences & Penalties in Queensland

 In Queensland, there are many criminal offences related to illegal drugs.
 Whilst the offences themselves may appear obvious, such as possessing, producing, supplying or trafficking in dangerous drugs, the law about what actually constitutes such activity can often be very unclear.
 It is sometimes therefore common for people to commit particular drug offences without even being aware of it.